skiadas/ProgLangCourse/notes/interpret_type_checking.md

             (tc env (pairC-e2 e)))]
 ```

-The pair accessors `fst` and `snd` are more interesting.
+The pair accessors `car` and `cdr` are more interesting.
 They evaluate their expression, and it must be of pair type.
 They then read off the type from the pair.
 ```racket
     [(carC? e)
      (let ([t (tc env (carC-e e))])